Dev-Dominic/Lab-Registrar/presentation_3_feedback.md

 - DatabaseController(Flask SQLAlchmey database class):
- the purpose of this is to model how Flask and SQLAlchmey are used in typical flask projects that utilize a database
+ the purpose of this is to model how Flask and SQLAlchmey are used in typical flask projects that utilize a database, DatabaseController class only has one method called query.

 - DatabaseController subclasses:
+    1. User:
-    1. User: Add field named isAdmin, remove User subclasses
+        - Add field named isAdmin
+        - Add getHoursWorked method
+        - Remove Admin subclass
+        - LabTech subclass:
+            - hoursWorked
     2. TimeSlots
+    3. Events
-    3. RequestController(Stores Lab Tech requests)
+    4. RequestController(Stores Lab Tech requests)
+        - id
+        - userRequestID (user that makes the request)
+        - status
+        - Sub-classes:
+            - SwapRequest
+                - userConfirmID
+                - adminID
+                - userTimeSlotOne
+                - userTimeSlotTwo
+            - UserRequest
+                - infotype
+                - newInfo
+            - NewPasswordRequest

 - Class Handlers(Singletons):
     1. Login
     2. Clock-in(Inherits Login for verfication functionality)
     3. RequestHandler
-        - Password change requests
-        - Update user data requests
-        - Swap requests(request, confirm, approve)
+        -
+        - Sub-classes
+        - SwapRequestHandlder
+        - UserRequestHandlder
     4. ScheduleHandler(Used to generate Lab Tech Schedules and Master Schedules)
+        - Creates Schedule instance
+            - Stores specific lab tech schedule
+        - Makes use of TimeSlots DatabaseController
+        - staticmethod for creating MasterSchedule

 - User Inteface Classes:
     - LoginUI